Subnatural-linewidth fluorescent single photons: Subnatural-linewidth single photons

-The statistical property of the fluorescence emitted by the transition $|e\rangle\rightarrow|a\rangle$ can be reflected by the normalized second-order correlation $g^{(2)}_{ea}(\tau)=\lim\limits_{t\rightarrow\infty}\frac{\langle \sigma_{ea}(t)\sigma_{ea}(t+\tau)\sigma_{ae}(t+\tau)\sigma_{ae}(t)\rangle}{\langle \sigma_{ee}(t)\rangle^2}$ as shown in Fig.~\ref{fig-Lambda_fluorescence}(c).
-One see that the correlation $g^{(2)}_{ea}(\tau)$ remains a value very close to zero even when the delay $\tau$ is far larger than the lifetime of emitter.
-Only when the delay reaches to the degree comparable to the inverse of the Rabi frequency $\Omega_r$, can the correlation $g^{(2)}_{ea}(\tau)$ deviates significantly from zero.
-The above feature of the correlation function can be understood according to the transition path shown in Eq.~(\ref{sec2c-1}).
-The emitter is driven from the ground state $|g\rangle$ to the excited state $|e\rangle$, and then enters into the metastable state $|a\rangle$ after emitting the first photon from the spontaneous decay $|e\rangle\rightarrow|a\rangle$.
-The transitions involved can be equivalent to a decay in the equivalent two-level system, and the corresponding rate is determined by the equivalent decay rate $\gamma^{*}$.
-After a long time determined by $\Omega_r$, the emitter is driven from the metastable state $|a\rangle$ to the initial state $|g\rangle$.
-Subsequently, the system can be excited again by the laser and then emit the second target photon.
-Consequently, it is understandable that the correlation function $g^{(2)}_{ea}(\tau)$ remains zero for a long delay whose length is determined by the equivalent decay rate $\gamma^{*}$ and the Rabi frequency $\Omega_r$ (the proof is in Supplemental Material \cite{Zhang_Supplemental}).
+The statistical property of the fluorescence emitted by the transition $|e\rangle\rightarrow|a\rangle$ can be reflected by the normalized second-order correlation $g^{(2)}_{ea}(\tau)=\lim\limits_{t\rightarrow\infty} \langle \sigma_{ea}(t)\sigma_{ea}(t+\tau)\sigma_{ae}(t+\tau)\sigma_{ae}(t)\rangle/\langle \sigma_{ee}(t)\rangle^2$ as shown in Fig.~\ref{Fig-2}(d).
+It reveals that the correlation $g^{(2)}_{ea}(\tau)$ remains a value very close to zero even when the delay $\tau$ is significantly larger than the lifetime of the emitter.
+In contrast, the normalized second-order correlation function of the two-level system increases rapidly with the increase of the delay.
+This feature of the correlation function can be understood according to the transition loop indicated in Fig.~\ref{Fig-1}(a).
+The emitter is driven from the ground state $|g\rangle$ to the excited state $|e\rangle$, and then enters into the ground state $|a\rangle$ after emitting the first photon from the spontaneous decay $|e\rangle\rightarrow|a\rangle$.
+The above transitions can be equivalent to the decay in the effective two-level system, and the corresponding decay rate is determined by $\gamma^{*}$.
+After a long time determined by $\Omega_r$, the emitter is driven from state $|a\rangle$ to state $|g\rangle$.
+Subsequently, the emitter can be excited again by the laser and then emit the second target photon.
+Consequently, it is understandable that the correlation function $g^{(2)}_{ea}(\tau)$ remains zero for a long delay whose duration is determined by the effective decay rate $\gamma^{*}$ and the Rabi frequency $\Omega_r$ (the proof is in Appendix~\ref{App-4}).

-\paragraph{Detection Response.}
+\subsection{Detection Response.}